 The Committee's remit is achieved firstly through it being appropriately constituted, and secondly by the Committee being effective in ensuring internal accountability and the delivery of audit and a robust assurance framework.
-The Committee has received and challenged reports from management and both internal and external audit.
+The Committee has received and challenged reports including those from internal and external audit.